JuPfu/beck-view-movie-gui/README.md

 ## 📦 Installation

-Installation is performed via the provided platform‑specific installer scripts.
+Installation is performed via the provided platform-specific installer scripts.

 The scripts will:

 * create a local Python virtual environment
 * install all required Python dependencies
-* build the application using **Cython**
+* build the GUI using **Cython**
-* generate a standalone executable using **PyInstaller**
+* create a platform-specific executable using **PyInstaller**

 ### 🔹 Linux / macOS